 In order for a cotutelle agreement to be signed, the applicant must be a matriculated student in a doctoral programme at UAM.

-The process begins at the same time as the admission and matriculation process or during the first year of doctorate studies.
+The process begins after admission, during the registration process or during the first year of doctorate studies

 Dissertations written under cotutelle agreements are co-advised.
 The advisors (one from each institution) must generally be professors at the signatory universities.
 If the UAM advisor is from a partner institution, a separate agreement between UAM and that institution must be appended to the co-tutelage agreement.
 For researchers of other institutions to qualify as UAM professors, their institutions musts be listed in the verification reports of doctorate programs, as stated in their agreements with UAM